How Can I Prevent My Puppy From Digging In The Yard?

 Supervise and Redirect

 Supervision is crucial when it comes to preventing your puppy from digging in the yard.
 Keep a close eye on them while they are outside and be ready to redirect their attention if they start showing signs of digging.
 As soon as you notice your puppy exhibiting digging behavior, calmly and gently redirect them to a different activity or area.
-Offer them an alternative such as a toy or engage them in interactive play.
+Offer them an alternative such as a toy or engage them in interactive .
 Consistent redirection will help them understand what behavior is acceptable and what is not.

 Puppy-Proofing the Yard